vektorprime/flyff_combat_bot/README.md

 Flyff Combat Bot is a free, advanced, and automatic bot for Flyff Universe running on Chrome.

+Technical overview of bot:
+The bot utilizes both image matching, text recognition (OCR), and memory reading to operate.

 Features:
 * Doesn't trigger captcha
 * Giant avoiding